Udall Scholarship Info Session

 - Up to $7,000 for eligible academic expenses.

 Undergraduates may apply in one of three areas: environment, tribal policy, and native health care.
-NCA Director Dr. Jenny Hyest will discuss award eligibility and benefits, application tips, and the application processes.
+NCA Director Dr. Jenny Hyest discussed award eligibility and benefits, application tips, and the application processes.
+This session was held remotely.
+Email firstname.lastname@example.org to access the recording.

 - 2nd, 3rd, or 4th year students (need 1+ year(s) left of school)